Chris Campoli

 Christopher Campoli (born July 9, 1984) is a Canadian professional ice hockey player for the Dundas Real McCoys of the Ontario Hockey Association's Allan Cup Hockey.
 He played for the Chicago Blackhawks, Ottawa Senators, New York Islanders, and Montreal Canadiens in the National Hockey League (NHL).

 Playing career

 Junior

 Campoli played minor ice hockey in the Greater Toronto Hockey League (GTHL) for the Mississauga Senators.
 He played in the 1998 Quebec International Pee-Wee Hockey Tournament with a team from Vaughan.
 He then played four years in the Ontario Hockey League for the Erie Otters, from 2000 to 2004, the final season as team captain.
 He volunteered at the Erie Unit of the Shriners Hospital for Children, playing card and board games with the children, and assisting staff by taking height and weights of the patients.
 His charity work in and around the city of Erie, Pennsylvania, earned him the Dan Snyder Memorial Trophy as the OHL's top humanitarian in 2003-04.

-Chris Campoli attended John Cabot Catholic Secondary School for two years before leaving to play for the Erie Otters.
+Campoli attended John Cabot Catholic Secondary School for two years before leaving to play for the Erie Otters.